Beyond the Numbers: Understanding Why the Scale Doesn’t Define Your Fitness

-A woman with brown her and a white tank top on looking at a bathroom or bodyweight scale with a face of discontent and frustration because she is attached to the number on the scale and unaware of why the scale doesn't matter.
+A woman with brown hair, wearing a white tank top, looks at a bathroom scale with a frustrated and discontented expression, unaware of why the number on the scale shouldn't matter.

-Obsessing over digits on the scale can be exhausting, but finding out why the scale doesn’t matter could be the key to winning the mental battle surrounding weight loss.13 And honestly, the reason it doesn’t matter is not what you think because the scale lies since it doesn’t take into consideration why your body weight fluctuates or weighing inaccuracies.
+Focusing too much on the numbers on the scale can be tiring, yet understanding why the scale isn’t important might be crucial to overcoming the mental challenges of weight loss.1 And honestly, the reason it doesn’t matter is not what you think because the scale lies since it doesn’t take into consideration why your body weight fluctuates or weighing inaccuracies.
 Not to mention the emotional distress it may bring about even though weight loss can still be achieved without obsessing over the scale.

 It is easy to become laser-focused on a number but there’s times when it truly should be disregarded so you can see progress despite what some pesky number says!